Our Prelude teams are working around the clock in an involved commissioning process.

-We introduced gas into the pipes in the third quarter of last year.
+We introduced gas into the pipes in the second quarter of last year.
 In late December, we opened up a number of the wells to carry the first flows from the sea floor to Prelude floating above.

 We’re not rushing the process.

 We’re taking the time to do this safely and remaining in control.

 Prelude is a multi-decade facility and, while we all find near-term milestones exciting, the success of Prelude will be measured by delivering sustained performance over a much longer time horizon.

 And we’ll be keeping you abreast of its achievements.

 So, that’s a snapshot of where we are right now.

 I have mentioned a few decisions we are due to make.
 There are plenty of others.
 And, as I’m sure you will appreciate, these decisions are not made in a vacuum.